 For further discussion of Sámi drums, see 'Peasant Art in Sweden, Lapland and Iceland', Autumn Number of 'The Studio' 1910, section on Lapland, p.
 37, and Veli-Pekka Lehtola, 'The Sámi people: Traditions in Transition', University of Alaska Press 2004, p.
 29. See also exhibition catalogue, 'Sámi Dáidda' (Sámi art), Nordiskt Konstcentrum, Helsinki 1981, p.
 58-9, pl.
 14.

-The drum is probably from the Pite or central Sàmi region in view of the images depicted (information supplied by Morten Olsen Haugen, November 2014).
+The drum is probably from the region of Pite, north of Vapsten, Sweden or the central Sàmi region in view of the images depicted (information supplied by Morten Olsen Haugen, November 2014).

 - Not on display